samuelgarcia/school_spike_sorting_lyon_2021/README.md

-# Data analysis spike sorting - day3
+# Data analysis spike sorting - Day 3

-Here the the schedulde of day 3 for the data analysis school in Lyon, October 2021 https://www.gdr-neuralnet.cnrs.fr/fr/node/63
+Here is the schedulde for day 3 for the data analysis school in Lyon, October 2021 https://www.gdr-neuralnet.cnrs.fr/fr/node/63

 ## Instalation and download

-Package to be installed **before the school**:
+Packages to be installed **before the school** (included in the provided environment file):
  * numpy/scipy/sklearn/matplotlib/
  * spikeinterface[full]
  * MEArec